Listed buildings in Acton, Cheshire

-Acton is a civil parish in Cheshire East, England.
-It contains 24 buildings that are recorded in the National Heritage List for England as designated listed buildings.
+Acton is a former civil parish in Cheshire East, England.
+It contained 24 buildings that are recorded in the National Heritage List for England as designated listed buildings.
 Of these, two are listed at Grade I, the highest grade, four are listed at Grade II*, the middle grade, and the others are at Grade II.
-Apart from the village of Acton, the parish is rural.
+Apart from the village of Acton, the parish was rural.
 Listed buildings in the village include the church and associated structures, houses, a public house and a telephone kiosk.
 The major structure is the parish is Dorfold Hall; this and associated structures are listed.
 The other items include an aqueduct carrying the Shropshire Union Canal across a road, farmhouses and cottages.